Meetings open to the public

 Meetings will conclude at 11.30pm (if the business on the agenda has not been completed).
 Remaining matters will be deferred to a reconvened meeting, subject to advice from the Chief Executive Officer, or will be referred to the next Council Meeting, depending on the will of the meeting.

 Council has eight Committees, formed under Section 41 of the Local Government Act, that provide advice to Council.
 See Council Committees for more information.
 The Policy and Planning, Finance and Corporate Services, Urban Services, Governance and Compliance Committees meet on the third Monday of each month.
 The Innovation and Business Development and the Community wellbeing and Sport Committees meet on the third Tuesday of the month.
-The Audit Committee of Council meets five times a year as required with the CEO Review Committee meeting four times a year as required.
+The Audit and Risk Committee of Council meets five times a year as required with the CEO Review Committee meeting four times a year as required.
 Should there be a public holiday on a scheduled meeting day, the meeting will be held on the next day.

 There are also a number of Sub Committees that support the work of the Committees.
 Sub Committees usually meet on the second Monday and Tuesday of the month unless otherwise indicated.
 Copies of Committee Agendas and Minutes are available by searching this site, or at the Council offices.